 Loan limits are lower for dependents

-If you are an undergraduate with a parent or a guardian whose tax return you are dependant on, you will not be eligible to borrow as much as the undergraduate students who file their own tax returns.
+If you are an undergraduate with a parent or a guardian whose tax return you are dependant on, you will not be eligible to borrow as much as the undergraduate students who file their tax returns.

 Federal Direct loans are not available for those with any loans in default

 If you currently have any loan in default, any application that you may make for a direct federal student loan will be automatically rejected.
-Any and all such defaulted loans will have to be dealt with before a Federal Direct Loan can be approved.
+Any such defaulted loans will have to be dealt with before a Federal Direct Loan can be approved.

 Loan fees are often charged